elysiandb/elysiandb/README.md

 ## Status

-ElysianDB is actively developed and not already usable in production.
+ElysianDB is actively developed and evolving.

-The Admin UI is under active development.
+The MongoDB engine expands its applicability to more persistent and scalable workloads, while the internal engine remains ideal for speed and simplicity.

 Feedback, issues, and contributions are welcome.